LukeShortCloud/rootpages/src/openstack.rst

 -  Automated upgrades.

 [16]

+The `OpenStack-Ansible GitHub repository <https://github.com/openstack/openstack-ansible>`__ has three different versions that can be used for deployments or upgrades.

+-  ``stable/<OPENSTACK_RELEASE_NAME>`` = A branch for a specific release of OpenStack.
+All of the latest updates are committed here.
+Example: "stable/queens".
+-  ``<OPENSTACK_RELEASE_NUMBER_MAJOR>.<OSA_MINOR>.<OSA_PATCH>`` = A tag of a specific OpenStack-Ansible release.
+The major version number is the same number that correlates to the OpenStack release.
+The minor and patch versions represent OpenStack-Ansible updates to the code.
+Example: "17.0.2" is the OpenStack Queens release and is the second OpenStack-Ansible update.
+-  ``<OPENSTACK-RELEASE>-eol`` =  A tag of an end-of-life release.
+Upstream versions of OpenStack no longer recieve any support after a year.
+This contains the last code for that release.
+Example: "newton-eol".

 SELinux is currently not supported for CentOS deployments due to the lack of SELinux maintainers in OpenStack-Ansible.
 [14]